 IAM: It is possible to give application access at the user level, which allows us to give employees access only to what they need to execute their tasks.
 Giving or removing access to applications is simple, and no users/passwords are leaked.

-JWT Tokens: They rotate daily;
+JWT Tokens: daily.

-Digital Certificates: They rotate every three months;
+Digital Certificates: every three months.

-IAM passphrases: They rotate every three months.
+IAM passphrases: every three months.

 Rotations are done in these two different ways:

 Automatic rotation: Some secrets are stored in secret vaults.
 They are only accessible by administrators and are rotated daily.
 These secrets include JWT Tokens, IAM passphrases, and digital certificates.